alexia-maria/IntroductionToRobotics/README.md

 The  initial  position  should  be  on  the  DP.
 The  currentposition always blinks (irrespective of the fact that the segment is on oroff).
 Use the joystick to move from one position to neighbors (see table forcorresponding movement).
 Short pressing the button toggles the segmentstate  from  ON  to  OFF  or  from  OFF  to  ON.
 Long  pressing  the  buttonresets the entire display by turning all the segments OFF and moving thecurrent position to the decimal point.

 The video of my homework is available on youtube: https://youtube.com/shorts/818MuUcp-Rk

+# Homework 5

+Using the 4 digit 7 segment display and 3 buttons,you should implement a stopwatch timer that counts in 10ths of a secondand has a save lap functionality (similar to most basic stopwatch functionson most phones).